natgo/wt-wiki-scraper/wikitext-transpiled/ground/M8%20Scott.md

 * Open-top turret exposes crew to overpressure and aircraft strafing fire
 * Thin armour and tight crew makes it very vulnerable to tank destroyers that have APHE shells, like the SU-76
-* Bad steering at high speeds
+* Poor steering at high speeds
 * Extremely slow turret traverse
 * Shells have low muzzle velocity and huge drop, hard for shooting long-range or moving targets